SafwanKhan112358/Quotr/README.md

-This is a chrome extension that's designed to generate quotes, in response to a user's feelings
+This is a chrome extension that's designed to generate quotes, in response to a user's emotions